scikit-hep/awkward/docs-sphinx/reference/ak.behavior.rst

     >>> import awkward as ak
     >>> ak.behavior

-but behavior dicts can also be loaded into :func:`ak.Array`, :func:`ak.Record`, and :func:`ak.ArrayBuilder` objects as a constructor argument.
+but behavior dicts can also be loaded into :class:`ak.Array`, :class:`ak.Record`, and :class:`ak.ArrayBuilder` objects as a constructor argument.
 See
 `ak.Array.behavior <_auto/ak.Array.html#ak-array-behavior>`_.